iotaledger/susee-streams-poc/README.md

 specific functionality for the SUSEE project.

 Following test applications are contained.
-For more details regarding the general workflows, actors, roles and modules of the SUSEE project please see below in the
+For more details regarding the general workflows, actors, roles and technical components of the SUSEE project please see below in the
 <a href="#workflow-model">Workflow Model</a> section:

 * [IOTA Bridge](iota-bridge)<br>